gradle/gradle/design-docs/features/composite-build/README.md

 ### Milestone: JVM Software Model components are integrated into a composite build

 The experimental JVM software model does not use regular `Configuration` instances for dependency resolution.
 As such, there is likely to be additional work required so that JVM software model projects can behave as fully-fledged composite build participants.

+### Milestone: Tooling API executes tests in a composite build

 ## Later